Reiningecho90/Raspberry-Pi-0W-Rocket-Project/README.md

 - Added python file for launch
 - Added .csv for MPU6050 data (outdated)
-- TEsted both scripts at the same time, data was nominal but transfar blacked out around deploy.
+- Tested both scripts at the same time, data was nominal but transfar blacked out around deploy.
 SHould be fine on launch day